Italki Challenge: The Game Is On

 We talk only in Portuguese during the class although it is not that easy to understand even though I have known Spanish, due to its pronunciation.
-However, I find it easier to understand written text, sometimes with the help of dictionary.
+However, I find it easier to understand written text, sometimes with the help of a dictionary.

-My main goal is to improve grammatical and conversational skill, as well as to learn about the differences among different kinds of Portuguese language.
+My main goal is to improve grammatical and conversational skill, as well as to learn about the differences among different kinds of the Portuguese language.
 And since my tutor is from Portugal, I am also interested to know more about the country and its culture.

 Final ThoughtsLearning is a lifetime process, one cannot excel in only a fortnight.
 Thus, I also practice the language by myself outside of the class continuously.

 Most of the time, I listen to Portuguese songs or radio broadcasts while doing things, or even working.
-My job requires me to sit in front of computer the whole day, so I am much benefited by this condition.
+My job requires me to sit in front of the computer the whole day, so I am much benefited by this condition.

 Other than that, I also like to read articles about language learning, business, technology, or sociocultural related topics and I try my best to also read in Portuguese.
 Basically, I am including foreign language into my daily chores.